 Welcome to the Art of Surviving

-May is Brain Tumor Awareness Month and we are featuring the art of survivors and patients diagnosed as children.
-Many brain tumor/brain cancer survivors find art as a way to cope with the challenges that come with treatment, a means to calm and focus a healing brain or an opportunity to express their experiences.
+May is Brain Tumor Awareness Month and we are featuring the art and writings of survivors and patients diagnosed as children.
+Many brain tumor/brain cancer survivors find art and writing as a way to cope with the challenges that come with treatment, a means to calm and focus a healing brain or an opportunity to express their experiences.

-In its first year, this exhibition was patients and survivors of brain tumors who were diagnosed under the age of 21.
-Digital submissions were accepted through this website beginning on April 1 at 9am ET through May 15th, 2018 at 9pm ET.
-All entries will be judged by professional artists.
-Winners will be announced on May 31, 2018.
+Patients and survivors of brain tumors who diagnosed under the age of 21 are eligible.
+Submissions will be accepted through this website beginning on April 1, 2019 at 9am ET through May 15, 2019 at 9pm ET.
+All entries will be judged by professional artists and writers.
+Winners will be announced on May 31, 2019.
+Entry form and guidelines »

 Our mission is to provide quality-of-life support for childhood brain tumor survivors and their families.
 From the purchase of a lifesaving medical device to developing and producing tools to help with care management; we help survivors thrive through creating connections to innovation and information that can improve life after survival.
 Find out more about us »

 Sandra is an internationally recognized expert in public art and urban design.
 She is currently the director of MTA Arts & Design in New York.
 She joined MTA Arts & Design in 1988, after a successful career in the not-for-profit arena, and has served as the director since 1996.
 Sandra is also an artist.
 Visit her website »

 Owner of Adam Cave Fine Art Gallery in Raleigh, NC.
 Adam has served as art chair for the Alliance of Aids Services - Carolinas “Works of Heart” auction and has been a juror for the Greenville Museum of Art, the US Figure Skating Championships poster competition, Artspace and Artsplosure in Raleigh.
 Visit his website »